DilanBoskan/Neural-Network-Trainer-GUI/README.md

 </p>

 ## Motivation
-Have an easy to use application to train the MNIST dataset of hand-written digits.
+Have an easy to use application to train the MNIST dataset of hand-written digits for my pre-scientific work about neural network training.

 ## Features
 * Train a neural network